What is Capital Gains Tax in India?

 Common Mistakes to Avoid

-• Using the wrong ITR form – Leads to defective return notices.
+• Using the wrong ITR form – Leads to defective return notices, and understanding how to fix validation errors in ITR becomes essential to correct and resubmit your return.

-• Incorrect holding period calculation – Particularly in case of bonus shares or inherited property.
+• Incorrect holding period calculation – Particularly in the case of bonus shares or inherited property.

 • Skipping indexation – For LTCG on property or eligible assets, missing indexation inflates tax liability.